Changes in immigration regulations

 source of change:

-A new obligation has been imposed on Ukrainian citizens – they must inform their employer of having received a decision granting a temporary residence and work permit (Single Permit) within 7 days from the date of delivery of that decision.
+Before 5 March 2026, Ukrainian nationals were required to inform their employer of the issuance of a decision granting a temporary residence and work permit (Single Permit) within 7 days of receiving such a decision.

-In turn, employers will be required to submit a notification of employing a Ukrainian citizen to the relevant district labor office (in Polish: "powiatowy urząd pracy") within 7 days of receiving the information from the employee.
+Employers, in turn, were required to submit a notification on the employment of a Ukrainian national to the competent district labour office within 7 days of receiving such information from the employee.

-This obligation will not apply to the employer if the notification has already been submitted earlier and the employment conditions have not changed, or if the residence decision does not require the submission of such a notification.
+This obligation did not, however, apply to the employer if the notification had already been submitted earlier and the terms of employment had not changed, or where the residence decision did not require such notification to be submitted.

 source of change: